clinics

 Dr. Andrea Simmonds

-Dr. Andrea Simmonds completed her medical degree at Memorial University in St. John’s, Newfoundland, and her Orthopaedic surgery residency at the University of British Columbia.
+Dr. Andrea Simmonds completed her medical degree at Memorial University in St. John’s, Newfoundland, and her Orthopedic surgery residency at the University of British Columbia.
 She then completed a fellowship in adult spine surgery, with a focus on minimally invasive techniques, at Cedars-Sinai Medical Centre in Los Angeles.
 Following this, she returned to Vancouver for a two-year fellowship in Paediatric Orthopaedic surgery, with a focus on spine surgery and Orthopaedic trauma.
 She obtained a Master in Health Science degree from the University of British Columbia.
 Her research interests include quality improvement initiatives, clinical care pathways, and holistic and collaborative approaches to spine conditions.

 Fidel Brooks